JDiscordBots/Me-e--bypasser/README.md

 Do not include greater than/lower than signs (`<>`) in the commands.

-Note that this does only work if the leaderboard is public.
+Note that this does only work if the leaderboard is public and is limited to 1000 members per server.

-Click [here](https://discordapp.com/api/oauth2/authorize?client_id=644830792845099009&permissions=268435456&scope=bot) in order to invite an instance of the Bot.
+Click [here](https://discord.com/api/oauth2/authorize?client_id=644830792845099009&permissions=268520448&scope=bot) in order to invite an instance of the Bot.

 We do not guarantee uptime or functionality of the bot and/or any instance of the bot in any way.

+Other bots offer that feature with their own leveling system for free, you can try those too.